turingschool/front-end-curriculum/lessons/module-1/js-arrays.md

 ### Key Points

-We just went through **a lo** of information.
+We just went through **a lot** of information.
 Let's go over the most important things we need to know about arrays.

 <section class="answer">
 ### How should we name our arrays?